greendino2000/Robot-Arm/README.md

 #### Arm

 - Redesign the entire arm to support larger/higher torque servos
+    - This will increase the cost significantly, so this will only happen once there is a working version using the affordable micro servos

 - Determine solution for hot stepper motor shaft melting base slot, resulting in unstable arm